-Students who are enrolled in the pre-licensure (traditional or second degree) Program at Duquesne University, and those students enrolled in any of the Program at the School of Nursing who hold a nursing license in the state of Pennsylvania, will be referred to the Pennsylvania Nursing Peer Assistance Program (PNAP) for further assessment.
-PNAP is an organization sanctioned by the Pennsylvania State Board of Nursing whose purpose is to provide assistance to individuals who may be in need of treatment, protect the ability of individuals to secure and maintain a nursing license, and ensure the public health and safety.
+Students enrolled in any of the graduate or post-graduate programs at the School of Nursing who hold a nursing license in the state of Pennsylvania, will be referred to the Foundation of the Pennsylvania Medical Society - Nurses Health Program (NHP) for further assessment.
+NHP is an organization sanctioned by the Pennsylvania State Board of Nursing whose purpose is to promote early identification and facilitate rehabilitation of nurses, dietitian-nutritionists, and student nurses with concerns related to substance use disorder, mental health disorders, and or behavioral concerns.
+Their goal is to coordinate assessment and treatment as well as provide monitoring and advocacy to ensure the safe practice of their profession, and the safety of the public.
 Its recommendations are supported by the School and the University.

-In the event of a positive drug test by an independent drug and alcohol counselor as identified by PNAP, continuation of the student in the pre-licensure program, or post-licensure program if licensed in PA, will be contingent upon compliance with any treatment recommendations endorsed by PNAP.
-Where so indicated, such students will also be required to engage in a monitoring contract administered by PNAP.
-Those individuals who are enrolled in any of the post-licensure nursing Program at Duquesne University and who hold a nursing license in a state other than Pennsylvania will be referred to the appropriate state board or peer assistance program.
+In the event of a positive drug test by an independent drug and alcohol counselor as identified by NHP, continuation of the student in the pre-licensure program, or graduate program if licensed in PA, will be contingent upon compliance with any treatment recommendations endorsed by NHP.
+Where so indicated, such students will also be required to engage in a monitoring contract administered by NHP.

-Procedure for Violation of Substance Use/Abuse Policy:
+Procedure for Violation of Substance Use Policy: